 Embracing the 100,000 Steps

 Was it difficult?
-Not massively.
+Kind of.
 But I am a postman and walking is how I earn my living.
 I simply had a load of podcasts to get through and went for an exceptionally long walk.
 Was I drained and tired by the end of it?
-Of course.
+Yes.
+I was dead.
 But leaving at midnight on no sleep had a big part to play in that.

 I wanted this to translate into a metaphor that I could take into my everyday life.
 Whenever I feel a large amount of struggle coming on, or I find myself in a position where something is going to take a lot of time, I think back to doing this.
-Whether I’m struggling with Isabelle, or about to start cooking for 7 hours for a buffet.
+Whether I’m struggling with Isabelle, my daughter who this blog is named after, or about to start cooking for 7 hours for a buffet.
 I just breath in and think “I’ve been here before, let’s do this.”

 Get out and Give it a Go!